Do you REALLY want to see a miracle?

 “I want to talk about my anger with God.”

 It was the fuel that had powered my life of high-flying rebellion and sin for almost thirty years.
 Now, with that life in shambles, it was time to finally let it go.
-I’d spent several weeks in one of Kirk Lewis’ counseling groups and couldn’t not talk that night.
+I’d spent several weeks in one of Kirk Lewis’ counseling groups and could not talk that night.
 Kirk gave me a nod.

 “Why are you angry with God?”